-The Commission tribunal carries out the independent adjudicative function of the Commission under the Securities Act.
+The tribunal at the BC Securities Commission is the independent adjudicative body established under the Securities Act.
 Tribunal panels are made up of at least two commissioners; in the usual circumstances a panel is three commissioners.

 The tribunal conducts distinct types of hearings under the Act, including: